All-Hands-AI/OpenHands/openhands/agenthub/memcodeact_agent/README.md

 ## Introduction

-`memcodeact_agent` is a memory-enabled experimental agent built upon the foundation of the existing `codeact_agent`.
-Designed to enhance the capabilities of autonomous agents, `memcodeact_agent` incorporates advanced memory functionalities inspired by recent advancements in generative AI research.
-This agent leverages memory to improve task execution, context retention, and overall performance, making it more adept at handling complex and extended interactions.
+`memcodeact_agent` is a memory-enabled experimental agent built upon the foundation of the existing `codeact_agent`, incorporating memory functionalities.

-## Features

-- **Memory Integration:** Retains context across multiple interactions, allowing for more coherent and contextually aware responses.
-- **Enhanced Action Parsing:** Utilizes a memory-augmented action parser to interpret and execute complex commands effectively.
-- **Improved Task Management:** Manages and retrieves past actions and observations to inform current decision-making processes.
-- **Experimental Capabilities:** Serves as a platform for testing and refining memory-related functionalities in AI agents.

 ## Inspiration and Research

-The development of `memcodeact_agent` is inspired by two pivotal research papers in the field of generative AI and memory-augmented models:
+The development of `memcodeact_agent` is inspired by two research papers in the field of generative AI and memory-augmented models:

 1. **Extending Generative AI with Memory**
    - **Paper:** [Extending Generative AI with Memory](https://arxiv.org/pdf/2304.03442)